gpuweb/WSL/Spec/source/index.rst

 """""""""""""""""""""""""""""""""

 Just like we added ``Join``, ``Cases`` and ``Loop`` construct to deal with control-flow affecting statements, we add a ``JoinExpr`` construct to deal with control-flow affecting expressions.
 ``JoinExpr`` takes as argument an expression and return an expression.
-Its only use is (informally) as a marker that the control-flow stack will have to be popped to access its content.
+Its only use is (informally) as a marker that the divergence stack will have to be popped to access its content.

 There are three kinds of expressions that can cause a divergence in control-flow: the boolean and (i.e. ``&&``, that short-circuits), the boolean or (i.e. ``||``, that also short-circuits), and ternary conditions.